 So what should you look for to avoid this?

 Here are some points to keep in mind when hiring an administrator for your institution:

 An administrator that does not fit the overall culture of your school will stick out like a sore thumb.
 It will result in an inability to understand the vision behind their work and a lack of person-culture fit.
 This dissonance is likely to trickle down to various aspects of the school’s running, so seek someone who instinctively gets your school’s workplace culture.

 The administrator’s daily task is largely routine, so look for someone who is naturally driven by process.
 This person finds pleasure in an organisation and the smooth functioning of the established process and thus performs well at them.
 Creatives might be more fun, but someone who finds peace in the smooth running of things or is calmed by a well-balanced spreadsheet is the person you want at the front desk or in the finance department.
 It is far harder to get a disorganised person to function efficiently, so choose talent wisely.

 3. Seek the tech savvy

 In an increasing technology led educational ecosystem, you cannot afford to hire Luddites to man the administrative desk.
 Your school ERP might keep processes running automatically, but their efficient functioning is dependent on a human administrator who isn’t afraid of technology.
 Hire people who have worked with school ERPs before and are comfortable on-boarding onto new technology.
-People who view computers are threats are not going to help drive your school forward, so keep an eye out for early adopters and natural learners for the role.
+People who view computers as a threats they are not going to help drive your school forward, so keep an eye out on early adopters and natural learners for the role.